hipertipo/hTools2/README.md

 hTools2 is a rewrite of hTools for RoboFont.

+hTools is a collection of tools and high-level objects to help with common font-production tasks.
+It is written in Python on top of existing free/open libraries (RoboFab, dialogKit, NodeBox), and was originally developed around FontLab Studio.

-*...work is still in early days, there's not much to see/use at the moment...*
+*Work is still in early days, there’s not much to see/use at the moment.*

 Installation
 ------------

-To install hTools2, first download and unzip the latest package from the [repository on github](http://github.com/gferreira/hTools2).
+To install hTools2, first download and unzip the [latest package](https://github.com/gferreira/hTools2/zipball/master) from the [repository on github](https://github.com/gferreira/hTools2).

 Then: